ColourboxDevelopment/ColourboxDevelopment.github.io/CDN.md

 Once the file is placed in the folder, the file will be queued for CDN link creation.
 Often the link will be ready within 20 seconds.

+**NOTE** You need full access to both the CDN folder and to at least one of the folders the file is placed in,.

 ### Fetching the CDN link
 All search endpoints supports asking for `cdn_urls` as a return value.
 To get the CDN link for a specific file, specify the `unique_media_id` as a search paraemter and request `cdn_urls` as a return values: